 Drones can bring massive benefits – for example.
 Your realtor can shoot aerial shots of your property.
-Or emergency medical equipment can be sent by drone.
+Or emergency medical equipment can be sent by drones.
 However, drones also raise privacy issues.

-Even though a drone flying over your home and shooting photos may be bothersome, the solitude of your backyard isn’t necessarily the most significant concern: drone safety problems go much farther than that.
+Even though a drone flying over your home and shooting photos may be bothersome, the solitude of your backyard isn’t necessarily the most significant concern: drones safety problems go much farther than that.

 Drones may be hacked or employed to hack on other digital devices.
 A hacker does not even need their particular drone – they can hack yours in many methods to allow it to serve their specific purposes.
 The cyber-security problems will only get more pressing as the people of drones in our heavens hackers and increases get more competent at seeing any flaws in drone safety.

 There are many different ways that a drones could be hacked.
 When the drone was found, a hacker can control the drone or downlink video or other pictures that the drone has been broadcasting into its base channel.
 Hacking a drone is not technically quite tricky, and lots of drone operators depart their drones wide open to assault.